epw/consensus/consensus.md

 Humans need connection, people they care about, or that care about them.
 My **Connection Anchor** is: (pick one) Kell, my heart's delight; My widowed sister-in-law

-Humans need memories, ties to the past and dreams of the future.
-My **Memories Anchor** is: (pick one) My wooden rose, a gift from my first love; My dog-eared holy text
+Humans need emotion, memories that tie to the past and dreams of the future.
+My **Emotional Anchor** is: (pick one) My wooden rose, a gift from my first love; My dog-eared holy text

 ### Starting Gear